blueavenue/forknote-pool/README.md

 This pool is configured for Properteum Coins

-It works fine with Ubuntu 14.04. and latest version of forknote.
+It works fine with Ubuntu 14.04. and latest version of Properteum Repo (forknote) - solved issue with Allow Origins in src.

 We solved much problems with: